Pfizer · Generative AI · Enterprise SaaS

 MVP delivered for beta onboarding

-The complete MVP workflow — copy generation, translation, image selection — was delivered and prepared for the first set of beta testers.
-The flexible layout system means new features can ship into the existing interface without redesign.
+Copy generation, translation, and image selection — delivered and prepared for beta testers.
+Flexible layout means new features ship into the existing interface without redesign.

 Institutional alignment around a new way of working

-The Idea Accelerator reframe achieved institutional alignment across marketing, regulatory, and leadership stakeholders — making adoption a shared goal rather than a top-down mandate.
-The transparency layer — parameter display, generation history, feedback capture — gave marketers the auditability they needed to defend generated outputs inside Pfizer's existing review workflow.
+The Idea Accelerator reframe aligned marketing, regulatory, and leadership stakeholders — making adoption a shared goal rather than a top-down mandate.
+The transparency layer gave marketers the auditability to defend generated outputs inside Pfizer's existing review workflow.

 “I'm not using AI to write copy.
 I'm using it to never start from a blank page again.”